w3c/wcag-act/act-rules-format.md

 ### Applicability for Composite Rules ### {#applicability-composite}

 The applicability of a composite rule is defined as the union of all applicability definitions from the rules listed in the [input rules](#input-rules).
-Rule authors  omit a description of the applicability for composite rules.
+Rule authors <em class="rfc2119">may</em>  omit a description of the applicability for composite rules.
 This can be useful if it is difficult to express the combined applicability in plain language.
 If the composite rule includes applicability, it <em class="rfc2119">must</em> be the union of all the applicability in the [input rules](#input-rules).

 Note that input rules in a composite rule <em class="rfc2119">may</em> have different applicability.
 Because of this, not every test target applicable within the composite rule is tested by every input rule.